 Losing track of the conversation confused Terra even more.
 Xeon gave her a deep nod.

-“There is your answer.
+“That is your answer.
 Women have difficulty reacting to unexpected situations.
-What would you do if you were at FBB and a sudden downburst hit you while you were in a fight with a myriad smiting orca at the eight kilometer pressure level?
+What would you do if you were at FBB and a sudden downburst hit you while you were in a fight with a myriad bachi orca at the eight-kilometer pressure level?
 Nothing.
 You would get turned completely inside out.
-The only people who should expose themselves to such danger are those who are capable.”
+Only those who are capable should expose themselves to such danger.”

-“There are numerous ways to make it seem like that.
-However, we are deviating from the topic at hand, the main point of which is that a twister and a decompa must be united by a strong bond.
-For the twister to be capable of fighting FBB’s relentless, merciless nature, the support of the decompa is indispensable.
-For the decompa to weave the proper net, direction from the twister is indispensable.
+“There are numerous methods to make it appear that way.
+However, we are deviating from the topic at hand, the main point of which is that a twister and a decomper must be united by a strong bond.
+For the twister to be capable of fighting FBB’s relentless, merciless nature, the support of the decomper is indispensable.
+For the decomper to weave the proper net, direction from the twister is indispensable.
 What kind of relationship is capable of doing that?
 Not just for the sake of enabling the continuation of your lineage, but for the very sake of survival itself.
 What is the proper form for that pair to take?
 Well, Terra-kun?”

 “But, but we–”

-Terra was at a loss for words again.
+Terra found herself at another loss for words.
 She was taken with an incredibly odd feeling.
-She lived in such a vast world that she was in the presence of things she didn’t even know about.
-She didn’t know what was being denied to her yet, but even without knowing what exactly it was, she had a strong hunch it was something wonderful—and something that wouldn’t make a difference even if she could put it into words.
+The world was so vast that she lived in the presence of something she didn't even know about.
+She didn’t know exactly what was being denied to her yet, but she still had the strong hunch it was something wonderful—and something that wouldn’t make a difference here even if she could put it into words.

 “I, I–”

 “You were on strike four before, and that was strike five.”
 The voice was resolute.
 Terra turned to her side and saw Diode wiggling all five fingers.
-“I put up with it five times.”
+“I put up with it five times, okay?”

 “So, that’s what you were doing?”

-The girl dressed as a boy plumber nodded once.
+The girl dressed like a boyish plumber nodded once.
 She stepped in front of Terra.
+“Clan Chief Highhertz.”

 “Yes, Diode-kun–”

 “I’ll be calling you Xeon.
 You’ve been shamelessly spouting a bunch of empty arguments.
-Do you really not feel any shame engaging in that kind of sophistry, constantly cycling between being so sure of your judgement that you think you can ignore anything Terra says and puffing yourself up, Xeon?”
+Do you really not feel any shame engaging in that level of sophistry, constantly cycling between puffing yourself up and being so cocksure of your own judgement that you think you can blow off anything Terra says, Xeon?”

 “Die-san!”
-Terra pulled on the hem of her garment.
+Terra tugged on the hem of her dress.

-“Well, Xeon, you must have an extensive history of failure and deception at your age, so your sense of shame and remorse have declined, degraded and depreciated well past their expiration date, but looks like it’s not enough for you to just mock me, the outsider, with your tattered pride—wait, maybe that’s just a rag—so you’ll also go as far as to harass one of your own, Terra-san, in your gross, backhanded way.
-Anyone who saw the degree to which it finds new dimensions of horrible would have been so taken aback, so disgusted, that they’d have no choice but to remember it, so, in spite of it being a pain and there not being enough time to address every single detail, I’ll give you a proper scolding that you’d better be grateful for.
-So, I’ll be going through this in order, but first off, don’t ridicule others for their height—don’t ridicule others for their body, period.
-You can’t mock a woman and render judgement just from the sight of her; there’s absolutely no way you can’t know something that basic, right, Xeon?”
+“Well, Xeon, you must have accumulated an extensive history of failure and deception by your age, so it's no surprise your sense of shame and remorse have declined, degraded and depreciated well past their best-by date.
+Looks like it’s not enough for you to just mock me, an outsider, with your tattered pride—wait, maybe that’s just a rag—so you’d also go as far as to harass one of your own, Terra-san, in your disgusting, backhanded way.
+Anyone who saw the degree to which it plumbs for new dimensions of awfulness would be so taken aback, so revolted, that they’d remember it in spite of themselves.
+So, in spite of this being a pain and there not being enough time to address every single detail, I’m going to give you the scolding you deserve.
+You’d better be grateful.
+Well, I’ll go through all this in order, so first, don’t ridicule others for their height—don’t ridicule others for their body, period.
+There's absolutely no way someone in your position doesn't know you can't mock a woman and render judgement just from looking at of her.
+There's no way, right, Xeon?”

 “Diode-kun, Diode-kun!”
 Xeon’s face turned deep red as he shouted.
 The two heard footsteps as Dishcrash approached them from behind.